-Tobacco.
+- Tobacco.
 Smoking and chewing tobacco can transform your teeth’ color into black or brown.

-Poor dental hygiene.
+- Poor dental hygiene.
 When you do not brush, floss, or rinse correctly to eliminate stain-producing substances, it can cause discoloration.
 Whenever you skip dental cleanings, you allow your stains to form.

-Disease.
+- Disease.
 Conditions like liver disease, calcium deficiency, metabolic diseases, and eating disorders impact the tooth enamel and may change your tooth color.
 Neck radiation and chemotherapy may also cause teeth discoloration.

-Medications.
+- Medications.
 The antibiotics such as tetracycline and doxycycline stain teeth when given to children whose teeth are still developing.
-Antipsychotic drugs, certain mouth rinses, containing chlorhexidine and cetylpyridinium chloride may even cause teeth stains.
+Antipsychotic drugs, and certain mouth rinses, containing chlorhexidine and cetylpyridinium chloride may even cause teeth stains.

-Dental materials.
+- Dental materials.
 Some materials used in dentistry, such as amalgam restorations, may result in gray-black color to your teeth.

-Aging.
+- Aging.
 Aging causes the outer layer of your enamel to gradually wear away.
 And then, it slowly exposes the color of your dentin.

-Genetics.
+- Genetics.
 Your heredity may also be responsible for your teeth’ color!

 - Environment.
 Too much fluoride from water, fluoride-containing toothpaste, rinses, or even supplements may also cause teeth discoloration.

-Trauma.
+- Trauma.
 Damage from a fall can hamper enamel formation in kids whose teeth are developing.
 It can also cause discoloration to adult teeth.

 Tooth discoloration types

-Yellow: Aging may cause your white enamel to wear down.
+- Yellow: Aging may cause your white enamel to wear down.
 The yellow core which is the dentin of teeth turns more visible.

-Brown: Tobacco, dark beverages, and poor brushing habits can make teeth brown.
+- Brown: Tobacco, dark beverages, and poor brushing habits can make teeth brown.

-White: As young teeth develop, too much fluoride can lead to white spots.
+- White: As young teeth develop, too much fluoride can lead to white spots.

-Black: Tooth or tooth pulp necrosis may turn your teeth to grayish or black color.
+- Black: Tooth or tooth pulp necrosis may turn your teeth to grayish or black color.
 Fillings and crowns that consist of silver sulfide can also make your teeth black.
 Exposure to minerals like manganese, iron, or silver can leave a black line on your teeth.

 - Purple: Red wine can turn your teeth purplish.

-In-home whitening kit purchase from a dentist or in-office whitening.
+- In-home whitening kit purchase from a dentist or in-office whitening.